Preliminary Proposal Deadline: Friday, July 21st at 5 PM ET

 Institutions may nominate up to two faculty members each deadline.
 Tenured and tenure-track applicants with a college affiliation must be nominated by their institutions.
 Non-tenure-track faculty may apply without a nomination.

 NEH Is offering a webinar on Wednesday, May 17 from 2:00-3:00PM ET for prospective applicants.
 The webinar will introduce the program, describe the application and nomination process, and provide application-writing suggestions.
 Participants will have an opportunity to ask questions, as well.
-To join the webinar live, follow this link.
+Join the webinar live.
 A recording will be made available at a later date.

 Submit an internal application (via email to Mercedes Susi, senior associate director of sponsored programs & faculty fellowships, at email@example.com) by 5:00 p.m.
 Friday, July 21st.
 The review process will be chaired by Dean Kara Doyle.
 Nominees will have the opportunity to revise their proposal materials between the outcome of the internal competition and the NEH deadline.
 Applicants may reach out to Dean Doyle (DADP@union.edu) or Mercedes (firstname.lastname@example.org) in advance of the internal deadline for initial feedback on their narratives.